 As exhibitions multiply and auction houses up the bids, Swiss art is gaining momentum on the international scene.
 But there are still bargains to be had, experts say.

 Illustration above: Alice Bailly (1872 – 1938), Joy in the Woods, 1922, Öl auf Leinwand, Lot 73, Sotheby’s 28 November 2011 sale

-Article published by Swissinfo.ch on 26 November, 2011
+Original article published by Swissinfo.ch on 26 November, 2011: see LINK

 The next two weeks will see a string of auctions of Swiss art by major auction houses in Zurich: Sotheby’s (28 November), Christies (5 December) and Koller (9 December) are offering 500 works up for tender.